leovandriel/bootgpt/README.md

 If the `builder` run fails, there is probably a bug in the generated source code.
 Old-fashioned debugging is possible at this point, see sources in `src/`.
 To generate better sources, prompts will need to be engineered.
-Consider posting an issue in GitHub, including the generated sources.
+Consider posting an issue on GitHub and include the generated sources.

-If `app.run` does not have the desired behavior, then that is probably because you are asking more of the builder than it can currently handle.
-Consider simplifying your request or waiting until we catch up.

 Still stuck?
 Cheat a little and use [patch-openai](https://github.com/leovandriel/patch-openai) to log and cache all